CME211/notes/faq.md

 As this is a programming class, you're bound to run into errors.
 Asking for help from your colleagues is one of the best ways to quickly tackle it, and move on.

-But we all know that everyone's super busy :( and so it'll be better if we don't 'waste' their time.

-So, we would recommend you to adhere to the following style while asking questions to your peers/Teaching Staff.
+But we all know that everyone's super busy, and so for efficiency reasons we ask that you adhere to the following style while asking questions to your peers/Teaching Staff.

 - **Search for similar question:**